micahkepe/blog/content/piantor-keyboard/index.md

-- **42 keys**: This seemed like a good balance of portability and compactness with enough fumctionality overlap with a standard full-sized QWERTY keyboard that would make the board(s) super east to tae around and make it so that when I did need to use a full-sized keyboard, I wouldn't be completely lost.
+- **42 keys**: This seemed like a good balance of portability and compactness with enough fumctionality overlap with a standard full-sized QWERTY keyboard that would make the board(s) super easy to take around and make it so that when I did need to use a full-sized keyboard, I wouldn't be completely lost.
 - **wired**: I wanted a wired keyboard to avoid the hassle of charging and from the research I did, it seems that wired keyboards are more reliable than wireless